cerner/fhir.cerner.com/content/millennium/r4/clinical/diagnostics/observation.md

 * Currently only `laboratory` and `vital-signs` are supported.
 * Both read and write scopes are required.
 * Updates on patient and category are not supported.
+* Components are only supported for vital-sign blood pressure and pulse oximetry profiles
 * See [FHIR<sup>®</sup> Update] for additional details about update operations.

 ### Authorization Types